Cherreads

 He strolled into view like he was late to a picnic, slipping into place beside Ved with his usual irreverent grin—half mischief, half warning.

-His amber eyes flicked between Ved and the stranger.
+His dusky blue eyes flicked between Ved and the stranger.

 The stranger turned his gaze to Devansh.
 And for the first time, a smirk tugged at the corners of his mouth.